jlopenshaw41/virtual-pet/README.md

 * Pets get hungry and need to be fed
 * Pets get more hungry as they get older
 * Pets get less fit as they get older

-To-do list for future development:

 * Check status of pet
 * Add mortality

+To-do list for future development:

+* PROJECT COMPLETE

 ## Status

-Project is: _in progress_
+Project is: _COMPLETE_

 ## Inspiration